 Extended attributes in the OpenAthens federation

-As well as the standard attributes, OpenAthens IdPs are capable of sending the following additional attributes for things like personalisation.
+As well as the standard attributes, OpenAthens IdPs are capable of sending the following additional attributes for things like personalization.
 The attribute names are:

-Whilst you can make use of these attributes if present you should neither expect nor require them because local data protection laws, policies, user objections or other restraints may prevent an IdP from releasing these to you.
-Consequently you must not use them for authorisation.
+While you can make use of these attributes if present you should neither expect nor require them because local data protection laws, policies, user objections or other restraints may prevent an IdP from releasing these to you.
+Consequently you must not use them for authorization.

 Example of these attributes within a SAML assertion